-Let’s begin with Rugby Union.
-The ball used in this style of rugby is elliptical in profile and a prolate spheroid shape.
+The ball for Union is elliptical in profile and a prolate spheroid shape.
 The regulation ball is of the following dimensions; 28 to 30 cm in length x 58 to 62 cm in circumference.
 Or, in other words; 11 to 12 inches in length x 23 to 24 inches in circumference – this is taken at the widest point.
 When it is full size, it weighs between 410 g and 460 g.
-You can distinguish a Rugby Union ball from the following ball because it will be slightly more pointed.

-Rugby League is played with a prolate spheroid shaped football.
+On the flip side, the Rugby League ball is a bit sleeker and more pointed.
 It is typically made from brown leather.
 The size of the rugby ball used in the Rugby League is as roughly as follows; 27 cm in length x 60 cm in circumference or in other words 11 inches in length x 24 inches in circumference.
 The circumference is taken at the widest point.
 A rugby ball of full size should weigh between 383 g and 440 g.
 If a ball does not meet the standards that are put in place the game will be stopped instantly.

-Most professional rugby leagues use balls made by brands like Mitre, Webb Ellis, Gilbert and Adidas.
+Most professional rugby leagues use balls made by brands like Steeden, Rhino, Mitre, or Gilbert.
 In rugby league, balls are inflated by nitrogen.
 Rugby balls come in a host of patterns and colours, though senior competitions are expected to opt for light coloured balls as it is easier for spectators and viewers at home to see these.
 There are subtle differences between the balls used for rugby league and rugby union.
 Balls used in rugby league are slightly more pointed than their rugby union counterparts.
-Although rugby league footballs may well look similar to American footballs, they are in factlarger.
+Although rugby league footballs may well look similar to American footballs, they are in fact larger.

 Gilbert is one of the most well-known rugby ball manufacturers in the world.
 When James Gilbert’s father passed away in 1917, he threw himself into the family business, feeling determined that the Gilbert brand’s reputation for quality should not be compromised.
 He even checked and stamped each match ball himself.
 Gilbert has been the official manufacturer and supplier of Rugby World Cup balls since 1995 and continues to be the most prestigious brand in the world of rugby ball manufacturing and design.